 A podcast audio interface is a device that is used to connect a microphone to a computer so that it can be used to record podcasts.
 Podcasts are digital audio files typically downloaded from the internet and played on media players such as iPods or smartphones.
 To create a podcast, you need to have a way to record your voice.
 This is where a podcast audio interface comes in.
 It allows you to connect a microphone to your computer so that you can record your voice.
 Once you have recorded your voice, you can then edit the recording and add music, sound effects, and other audio content.
 Then, you can upload the finished podcast to the internet so that others can listen.
-Check out our post on the Best Audio Interface For Podcasting and the Top 12 Audio Interface for Mac.

 What is a Podcast Mixer?